 - 1/2 tsp. vanilla extract

 - 1 Tablespoon milk

-- Mix sugar, butter and vanilla in a small bowl.
+- Mix sugar, butter, vanilla, and milk in a small bowl.
 Knead until smooth.

 - Shape into 1" balls and flatten each into a 2" circle.